kilfour/QuickMGenerate/README.md

 Or use the factory method overload:
 `MGen.For<T>().Construct<T>(Func<T> ctor)`

+Lastly, in cases like recursive structures, you can use `MGen.For<T>().ConstructFrom<T>(Func<Generator<T>> generator)`.
+While the double `T` might look a bit unusual, this method allows you to pass an entire generator — along with all its configuration and conventions — into the component system.
+This ensures the generator runs **within the current state**, respects recursion limits, and participates fully in `Tree(...)`, `Apply(...)`, or `IgnoreAll(...)` logic.
+It's especially useful when values can't be constructed via simple constructors but must come from custom generator logic.

+In case this leads to a recursive loop an InvalidOperationException is raised.

 *Note :* The Construct 'generator' does not actually generate anything, it only influences further generation.